Banner hanging at world heritage site needs emission-free boom

 A pollution-free access platform supplied by JMS has been used to assist the installation of giant banners promoting a major restoration project at the Old Royal Naval College in Greenwich.

-The 18th Century hall, designed by Sir Christopher Wren and Nicholas Hawksmoor, is a major attraction at the Old Royal Naval College and is described as the UK’s Sistine Chapel.
+The 18th Century hall, designed by Sir Christopher Wren Nicholas Hawksmoor, is a major attraction at the Old Royal Naval College is described as the UK’s Sistine Chapel.

 JMS Hire Manager Daryl Tait worked closely with John Anthony Signs, an industry-leading bespoke sign manufacturer, to select the right aerial platform for the banner project.

-She recommending using a brand-new NiftyLift Height Rider HR15N, which has a maximum working height of 15.5m and a low noise and low-emission Tier IV-compliant diesel engine.
+She recommending using a br-new NiftyLift Height Rider HR15N, which has a maximum working height of 15.5m a low noise low-emission Tier IV-compliant diesel engine.

-The machine’s N designation stands for narrow.
+The machine’s N designation sts for narrow.
 At just 1.5 metres wide, the articulating aerial boom is designed specifically to be operated in confined spaces.

 Daryl said: “This particular NiftyLift model is also a hybrid machine so it can be operated in electric-mode only.